sbonardt/makeitso/README.md

 5. JAVASCRIPT - in package.json you'll see some scripts for combining and minifying the javascript files into one minified scripts.js.
 That one is available at /dist/js/.
 The custom.js fiel is the main JS file for UI and interaction stuff.
 If you would like to add a js file (of a third party) you must specify it in the package.json file in the jsFiles variable and add the file to the /source/js/lib folder.
 Add the file location to the "uglifyjs" task in package.json, in the js order you would like

+6. EXTRA CONTENTBLOCKS example yaml file for Bolt 4 websites - In the MAKEITSO theme 'config' subfolder you will find an example 'contenttypes.dist.yaml' file.
+This contains a yaml repeated node you can use in your Bolt 4 contenttypes.yaml in the main Bolt installation 'config' folder.
+When added this works together with the templating in the file '_contentblocks.twig' which you can find in the MAKEITSO theme subfolder 'partials'.
+The basic Bolt 4 templates in MAKEITSO already include this partial.

 Make it so

 Screenshots